BY HEIZO TAKENAKA

 The uniform ¥100,000 payment to every individual has already begun.
 But such a measure will not have much of an impact if it ends in a one-off payout.
 It needs to be part of a system of sustained support, which will keep providing a certain amount of payments over a certain period.

 At the same time, the system should be so crafted that high-income earners who don’t need the support in the first place should be made to return the payout in year-end tax adjustments.
 By linking the step with the My Number personal identification system, the measure can pave the way for new digital services in the post-pandemic e-government.
 That can also lead to a basic income policy in the future.

 The fourth point in the economic measure to address the pandemic crisis is make the short-term measures consistent with medium to long-term policy goals.
 The government needs to come up with a clear medium to longer-term vision of the economy and compile large-scale policies to achieve that.
 What must be avoided is to repeat short-term, small packages in response to individual requests amid the confusion of the pandemic, consequently adopting inefficient economic measures.

-Heizo Takenaka, a professor emeritus of Keio University, served as economic and fiscal policy minister in the Cabinet of Prime Minister Junichiro Koizumi from 2001 to 2005.
+Heizo Takenaka, a professor emeritus at Keio University, served as economic and fiscal policy minister in the Cabinet of Prime Minister Junichiro Koizumi from 2001 to 2005.
 He is a member of the government’s Industrial Competitiveness Council.